intrnl/wlb-fe-test/README.md

 ### GraphQL testing API

-- The API is entirely static, it is not ephemeral.
+- The API is entirely static, it is not persistent or ephemeral.
 So while the mutation works as expected, the changes will not be reflected.

 - There is no authentication within the API, the login page lets you identify